SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ### What did I get done today?

 * String refactor to be less complicated and easier to reason about.
+* Use new String in various call sites that were previously returning `const char *`s
+* Refactor log stream format types to be cross platform so I can do more work on my Linux machine

 ---